 Old School Fishing Lodge on Deep Water Cay, The Bahamas

-In the early days of sport fishing safaris to the Out Islands of The Bahamas, men (and generally men only) would trek out from Florida, bringing with them fuel enough for boat and generator, booze enough to bear the usual onslaught of mosquitoes and no-see-ums, and precious little else.
+In the early days of sport fishing safaris to the Out Islands of The Bahamas, men (and generally men only) would trek out from Florida.
+Their destination: an old school fishing lodge.
+They’d bring with them fuel enough for boat and generator, booze enough to bear the usual onslaught of mosquitoes and no-see-ums, and precious little else.

 These were manly-men expeditions fit solely for daring souls bent on testing their survival skills.